 Airbus is a leading aircraft manufacturer whose customer focus, commercial know-how, technological leadership and manufacturing efficiency have propelled it to the forefront of the aviation and air transport industries.

-The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog of more than 5,500 aircraft set an industry record through 2013.
-Customers from around the world have ordered more than 13,000 Airbus jetliners, while the company marked its milestone 8,000th delivery in August 2013.
+The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog is more than 6,700 aircraft through February 2017.
+Customers from around the world have ordered more than 17,000 Airbus jetliners.

 Aircraft for every requirement

 Airbus' mission is to provide the aircraft best suited to the market's needs and to support these aircraft with the highest quality of service.
-Its modern and comprehensive product line comprises highly successful families of aircraft ranging from 107 to 525 seats: the single-aisle A320 Family (A318/A319/A320/A321); the widebody long-range A330/A340 and next-generation A350 XWB Family; as well as the double-deck A380.
+Its modern and comprehensive product line comprises highly successful families of aircraft ranging from 100 to more than 600 seats: the single-aisle A320 Family (A318/A319/A320/A321); the widebody, long-range A330 Family (including the A330-200 Freighter, the A330-based MRTT, as well as the A330-800 and A330-900 NEO versions); the new-generation A350 XWB Family; as well as the flagship A380.

 Across the product line of fly-by-wire jetliners, Airbus’ unique approach ensures that its aircraft share the highest possible degree of commonality in on-board systems, cockpits and handling characteristics.

 Airbus has a history of bringing together the best from different nations around the world.
 This proven track record is underscored by the company’s global network of some 7,700 suppliers, which are drawn from more than 20 countries to deliver components, parts, systems and hardware at the highest quality levels.